shahrukhfiaz/fequote/README.md

 multiple quotes from different providers.

 - POST `/quote` accepts raw form JSON, normalizes it, and aggregates quotes.
-- GET `/providers` lists which carriers are enabled based on environment flags.
+- GET `/providers` lists which carriers are enabled and whether any config issues (like a missing/invalid URL) are detected.

 > Tip: set `MOCK_PROVIDER_ENABLED="false"` in production to suppress the mock
 > quote and see only real carrier responses.

+If you see error results for a provider such as `"Invalid URL"`, it usually means `PROVIDER_X_URL` is empty or malformed.
+The `/providers` endpoint will echo config issues to help you spot missing env vars after deployment.

 ## Endpoints